 Living Room Update

 Our living room had a nice open feel, and with the upper kitchen cabinets gone (Pieter and David removed those right after we moved in) it had a great connection to the kitchen, dining room and the little office nook at the front of the house.
-The biggest challenge here was all the different wall textures – more wood paneling, brick, drywall and even some beadboard on the kitchen side.
+The biggest challenge here was all the different wall textures – more wood panelling, brick, drywall and even some beadboard on the kitchen side.
 And not to mention, too many different (and frankly, horrible) paint colors!

 Living Room and Office Nook - Before